Presented by: Sebastian Bruno, Lucas Rodrigues (Ops Manager), and Raul Ospina (Marketing Manager) — Right Rudder Marketing

 Before you change a single pixel, picture the visitor.
 Embry-Riddle and other aviation researchers have studied for years what student pilots actually weigh when they pick a school.
 Across multiple peer-reviewed studies, the same five factors come up first: training quality, availability of flying opportunities, training cost, safety record, and the reputation of the flight instructors.

-Translation: when an 19-year-old or a 42-year-old lands on your homepage, they are silently asking five questions in the first 30 seconds.
+Translation: when a 19-year-old or a 42-year-old lands on your homepage, they are silently asking five questions in the first 30 seconds.

 Am I in the right place?
 Do you train the kind of pilot I want to be — private, sport, commercial, career — and are you close enough to me?

 Can I trust you?
 Who are the instructors?
-What’s the safety story?
+What is the safety story?
 What do current students say?

 Can I afford this?
 What does it actually cost, and how do real people pay for it?